psa-jforestier/bankopoly/README.md

 The welcome screen allow you to create a new gamae, or join an existing game.
 Click on *create a new game* to start the creation.

 On the *Create a new game* screen, enter the maximum amount of the cash in the bank.
-You can start with 1 000 000 of -/\/\- (-/\/\- is the currency symbol of money in Monopoly)
+You can start with 1 000 000 of -M- (-M- is the currency symbol of money in Monopoly)